treesinfall

 Does the city clear all roads at once?

-Using Provincial guidelines set out in the Municipal Act, roads are classified based on their intended use and maintained accordingly.
+The City follows provincial guidelines set out in the Municipal Act, to prioritize winter road maintenance activities.
+Roads are classified by order of priority and maintained accordingly.
 Main and collector roads are plowed first to ensure that emergency service vehicles can get around the city safely and quickly.
 Residential streets are plowed after main and collector roads have been cleared of snow.
-When there are heavy snowfalls or successive winter snow events (back to back), it may take longer to clear all the streets.
-See road clearing priorities above.
+When there are heavy snowfalls or back to back winter snow events, it may take longer to clear all the streets.

 What are main roads, collector roads and residential through-streets?